Forest-Economics-Goettingen/optimLanduse/README.md

 | Alley Cropping |  0.00 |
 | Silvopasture   |  0.00 |

-First we choose the evaluation strategy.
-In this example we decided to run the calculations in parallel on the local machine *plan(multisession)*.
+First, we choose the evaluation strategy.
+In this example, we decided to run the calculations in parallel on the local machine *plan(multisession)*.
 This greatly reduces the calculation time.
-It also opens up the possibility for developers to modify the function for larger data sets that quickly become time-intesive and run it on, for example, high performance computing (HPC).
-In addition, a data frame must be created that shows the different land use types in the first column and the respective observed land use shares in the second column.
+It also allows developers to modify the function for larger data sets that quickly become time-intensive and run it on, for example, high-performance computing (HPC).
+In addition, a data frame must be created that shows the different land-cover types in the first column and the respective observed land-cover shares in the second column (see Table 3).

 ``` r
 combList <- autoSearch(coefTable = dat,